Design guidance for using replicated tables in Synapse SQL pool

 - Do I have fact and dimension tables in a SQL pool database?

 A replicated table has a full copy of the table accessible on each Compute node.
 Replicating a table removes the need to transfer data among Compute nodes before a join or aggregation.
 Since the table has multiple copies, replicated tables work best when the table size is less than 2 GB compressed.
 2 GB is not a hard limit.
 If the data is static and does not change, you can replicate larger tables.

 The following diagram shows a replicated table that is accessible on each Compute node.
-In SQL Data Warehouse, the replicated table is fully copied to a distribution database on each Compute node.
+In SQL pool, the replicated table is fully copied to a distribution database on each Compute node.

 Replicated tables work well for dimension tables in a star schema.
 Dimension tables are typically joined to fact tables which are distributed differently than the dimension table.
 Dimensions are usually of a size that makes it feasible to store and maintain multiple copies.
 Dimensions store descriptive data that changes slowly, such as customer name and address, and product details.
 The slowly changing nature of the data leads to less maintenance of the replicated table.

 - The table size on disk is less than 2 GB, regardless of the number of rows.
 To find the size of a table, you can use the DBCC PDW_SHOWSPACEUSED command: